cardano-foundation/CIPs/CIP-0036/README.md

 - The reward address is a Shelley address discriminated for the same network this transaction is submitted to.
 - The delegation array is not empty
-- The weights in the delegation array are not all zero
+- The weights in the delegation array are not all zero (total voting weight is not zero)

 Delegation to the voting key `0xa6a3c0447aeb9cc54cf6422ba32b294e5e1c3ef6d782f2acff4a70694c4d1663` will have relative weight 1 and delegation to the voting key `0x00588e8e1d18cba576a4d35758069fe94e53f638b6faf7c07b8abd2bc5c5cdee` relative weight 3 (for a total weight of 4).